AudricSan/KanaTraining/README.md

 You can track your progress, view your performance statistics, and revisit previous lessons whenever you need to reinforce your knowledge.
 Engage in interactive quizzes to test your skills and evaluate your proficiency.

 Join our vibrant community forums to connect with other learners, ask questions, and share your learning experiences.
-The forums provide a supportive environment for collaborative learning and cultural exchange
+The forums provide a supportive environment for collaborative learning and cultural exchange.
-.
 ### Usage - Structure

 1. Register on Kanatraining by creating an account.